hw5711/Job_Solution_Web_Application/README.md

 # This is a HR web project by using MEAN stack and we will use puppeteer for testing.
-Frontend is Angular5, backend is Express which is one of the Node.js packages, database is mongodb cloud.
+Frontend is Angular, backend is Express which is one of the Node.js packages, database is mongodb cloud.

 -> Reference of MEAN full-stack: https://www.djamware.com/post/5a0673c880aca7739224ee21/mean-stack-angular-5-crud-web-application-example